IAD Comprehensive

 pre: 21 hrs Upper Div.

 What?
 Students revisit Goal-Directed Design on a UI-related team project.
-The class includes presentations and a Process Page (a single page in a portfolio where method and process are explained to potential employers).
+The class includes presentations and should produce a portfolio-worthy project.
 The class also works with the TCID main office to prepare a Capstone Showcase at the end of the semester.

 Why?